Blog Post Updated on: August 12, 2019

 Panes of Glass

 Triple Pane Glass – Triple pane glass is made up of three individual panes.
-Coupled with Low-E coating and argon or krypton gas, triple pane glass windows are the most energy efficient.
+Coupled with Low-E coating and argon gas, triple pane glass windows are the most energy efficient.

 Single Pane Glass – Single pane glass is made up of only one glass pane.
 Other than keeping the elements out, single pane glass does very little in terms of insulating.